oushujun/EDTA/README.md

 Form head to toe (you got a genome and you want to get a high-quality TE library):

     perl EDTA.pl -genome your_genome.fasta -threads 36
+      -genome	[File]	The genome FASTA
+      -step	[all|filter|final] Specify which steps you want to run EDTA.
+				all: run the entire pipeline (default)
+				filter: start from raw TEs to the end.
+				final: start from filtered TEs to finalizing the run.
+      -protlib [File] Protein-coding aa sequences to be removed from TE candidates. (default lib: alluniRefprexp082813 (plant))
+				You may use uniprot_sprot database available from here: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/taxonomic_divisions/
+      -threads	[int]	Number of theads to run this script (default: 4) -help|-h	Display this help info

 Just the body (you got raw TE candidates from various programs and you want to filter them using EDTA):